What should I expect at an audition on Charlotte Ballet’s National Audition Tour?

-If you are accepted into the program, you will receive the Charlotte Ballet Summer Intensive Registration Packet via email attachment at the time of acceptance.
-Registration is the only way to secure a spot in Charlotte Ballet’s Summer Intensive.
+If you are accepted into the program, you will receive an email with online registration instructions.
+Online registration is the only way to secure a spot in Charlotte Ballet’s Summer Intensive.
 Space is limited and we fill spaces on a first-come, first-serve basis.
-Please note, spaces may fill before the March 12, 2017 registration deadline.
-Dancers are therefore encouraged to submit the registration forms with first payment as quickly as possible.
-This can be done via PDF email attachment, fax, or mail.
+Please note, spaces may fill before the Friday, March 8, 2019 registration deadline.
+Dancers are therefore encouraged to complete the online registration forms with first payment as quickly as possible.

 What do I do if I am interested in receiving a Scholarship or Financial Aid?

-All merit based scholarships are awarded to the dancer at the time of acceptance.
+All merit-based scholarships are awarded to the dancer at the time of acceptance.
 Scholarships based off of both merit and financial need require a separate Financial Aid Application.
 After you/your dancer has auditioned and been accepted into the Summer Intensive, please contact Ruth Gibbs via email to receive this application.
-Please note no Financial Aid Applications will be sent to dancers or parents past February 27, 2017.
+Please note no Financial Aid Applications will be sent to dancers or parents past February 28, 2019.

 How do I indicate that I am interested in being considered for Charlotte Ballet’s Pre-Professional Division?

-On your audition form, there will be a section at the bottom left of the page where you can notate you are interested in being considered for Charlotte Ballet’s Pre-Professional Division.
-When you receive your audition results, you will also receive more information regarding your Pre-Professional Division consideration.
-The Academy uses the Summer Intensive as a time to evaluate dancers for acceptance into our year-round training programs at the Conservatory, Trainee and Apprentice levels within the Pre-Professional Division.
-Dancers who wish to be considered for these programs are advised to attend our Summer Intensive.
+The Academy uses the Summer Intensive as a time to evaluate dancers for acceptance into our year-round training programs at the Trainee and Senior Trainee levels within the Pre-Professional Division.
+Dancers who wish to be considered for these programs are required to attend our Summer Intensive.
 For more information regarding Charlotte Ballet’s Pre-Professional Division, click here.

-How many dancers are you able to accept to your Summer Intensive?
+How many dancers are you able to accept in your Summer Intensive?

 Our Summer Intensive program maxes out at roughly 100 dancers total.
 We do our best to keep the levels as even as possible, roughly 25 per level, but this does fluctuate each year dependent on the number of registrations that come in.